Creativity = Chaos, Order, and the Salience Network

 And that’s where this information becomes useful.
 Next time you get ‘caught’ (or catch yourself) daydreaming at work, tell yourself (or your boss) that you’re in the Default Mode Network.
 But, if you (or your employee) wants to stay a liiiittle too long there, let them (or your brain) know it’s, ahem, time to switch over to the Central Executive Network.
 The DMN loves saying things like, “Wouldn’t it be fun if we …” or “One day, I would love to …” but it’s the CEN that gets shit done.

 If you need to call it procrastination, call it procrastination, but I’m a bigger fan of ‘marination.’
-Let the thought bounce around between the three networks.
-The connect-the-dots bounce might just need a few minutes, or even a few seconds to take a good, deep breath to quiet both the DMN and CEN.
+Let the thoughts bounce around between the three networks.
+The connect-the-dots bounce might just need a few minutes — or even just a few seconds — of Salience Network/Introverted Creativity.
+I promise it’s worth it.